How Does the Social Security Administration Decide if I Qualify for Disability Benefits for Lung Disease?

 When to Ask Your Doctor for an Opinion

 When is the best time to request an opinion from your doctor?
-Many disability attorneys wait until they have reviewed the file and the hearing is scheduled before requesting an opinion from the treating doctor.
-This has two advantages.
+Many disability attorneys wait until they have reviewed the file and the hearing is scheduled before requesting an opinion from the treating doctor who can provide evidence if you underwent treatment such as Workers Compensation Injury Physical Therapy, urgent medical care, etc. This has two advantages.

 - First, by waiting until your attorney has fully reviewed the file, he or she will be able to refine the theory of why you cannot work and will be better able to seek support for this theory from the treating doctor.